Breast Reduction – San Diego

 - Reasonable expectations of how much breast enhancement is possible with specific techniques

-Most breast reduction procedures are about 2.5 to three hours in duration, depending on the incision approach, size of the breasts, degree of asymmetry, and other considerations.
+Most procedures are about two and a half to three hours in duration, depending on the incision approach, size of the breasts, degree of asymmetry, and other considerations.

 Early postop recovery findings can include bruising and swelling, mild discomfort, reddish discoloration in the lower part of the breasts, numbness or diminished sensation in nipples, and some mental adjustment to the process of healing which most patients undergo.
 Most patients are advised to take a few days out of social circulation and we’d prefer that you not drive yourself in the first 10 days or as long as you are taking any prescription pain medication.
 Most sutures are dissolvable but there may be a few that need to be removed at around 14 to 21 days postop.